helm/charts/stable/namerd/README.md

 ## Chart Details
 This chart will do the following:

-* Install a deployment that provisions namerd with a default configuration.
+* Install a deployment that provisions namerd with a default configuration and three replicas for HA.

 ## Installing the Chart